top of page

 A unique fixed-length cryptographic code - or digitalised identifier representing a piece of data.
 Hashes are essential to all modern cryptography and blockchain networks which use them to ensure digital security and data integrity.

 A three-pronged legal assessment for deciding what constitutes an “investment contract”, otherwise known as a security.
 Based on a 1946 U.S. Supreme Court case, the Howey test looks at whether an offer or sale of assets involves - (1) an investment of money (2) within a common enterprise and (3) with a reasonable expectation of profit to be derived from the efforts of others.
 All three characteristics must be met for the offer to be considered a security.
+In addition to Howey, "Reves" may be used to examine and test clarify whether a note is classified - as a security or not.

 Internet protocol: